Please ensure Javascript is enabled for purposes of website accessibility

 • the fabric has a minimum weight of 90g/m² measured as a single layer of fabric.

-Plastic bread tags
+Plastic food bag tags

-What will be banned?
+What is banned?

-What won’t be banned?
+What isn't banned?

 • Similar devices attached to a label for fresh produce where it is not used to close a bag